solv-finance-dev/solv-ic-market-projects/QUOTH.md

 ## 2. Key Highlights

-All Chain NFT Oracle
+* All Chain NFT Oracle

-Google-like semantic Search
+* Google-like semantic Search

-Indexing every NFT in existence
+* ndexing every NFT in existence

-All platforms will be able to plug into our API or SDK
+* All platforms will be able to plug into our API or SDK

-Red Kite/Oxbull IDO launch partners
+* Red Kite/Oxbull IDO launch partners